 And this is your idea of not the end of the world?!

 Apparently we live in two different worlds.
-I don’t mean to be patronizing, but one of us is crazy and I’m pretty sure it’s not me.
+I don’t mean to be patronizing, but one of us is crazy, reader, and I’m pretty sure it’s not me.

 Remember, the thinkers who’ve studied this crap for decades agree: it was only thanks to a relatively gentle period of linguistic expansion, starting around 1000BC, that the great coastal civilizations with which we’re familiar today survived their infancy, the rest is history, yadda yadda yadda, and so forth.